hertzscript/VirtualMachine/README.md

 ## FAQ

-**Q:** *Why?*
+**Q:** *What does this do?*

+**A:**  HertzScript automatically breaks up source code so that it transparently yields control back to the root caller.

+**Q:** *What does that achieve?*

+**A:** It allows JavaScript to be broken up into smaller units of work, giving you the ability to preempt a function's execution at nearly any point in its control flow.

+**Q:** *Why would I need that?*

-**A:** To put it simply, Google V8 does not allow the preemption of JavaScript execution by other userspace JavaScript code.
-Although it runs an event loop for asynchronous I/O, all user JavaScript is executed in a single synchronous thread, including callbacks.
+**A:** Although you may use an event loop for asynchronous I/O, all user JavaScript is executed in a single synchronous thread.
+Running JavaScript completely blocks the thread, meaning there are no guarantees that deadlines you set will ever be met.
+At best, sometimes your timer callbacks will miss their mark.
+At worst, your entire process will hang.

+**Q:** *How would the above affect my code?*

+**A:** Assuming a loaded/well-used system: At best, your callbacks will sometimes run a little late, or your response times will slightly lag.
+At worst, your entire process will hang.

 ## Detailed Description